Who Should I Listen To? Prioritizing Organizational Stakeholders

 Stakeholders are individuals or organizations who stand to gain or lose from the success or failure of a software development project.
-This article focuses is on internal stakeholders within the organization and the need to prioritize between them to create the good requirements for a successful project.
-It presents a process for dealing with internal stakeholders and tools to help prioritizing them.
+This article focuses is on the prioritization of stakeholders within the organization to create the good requirements for a successful project.
+It presents a process for dealing with internal stakeholders and tools to help to prioritize them.

 Author: Ulf Eriksson, ReQtest, http://www.reqtest.com/